codebatine/gochain/README.md

 6. **Start the backend and frontend servers:**

-   Open two terminal windows or tabs, and run the following commands in each:
+   Open two terminal windows or tabs and run the following commands in each:

    **In the first terminal (backend):**